Excitement builds for free 'Building Bridges of Respect' two-day event

 “It’s a way of recognizing our oneness in life,” said Jim Norton, retired minister and volunteer for the event.
 “The activities are designed to underline the importance of acceptance of everyone.”

-On Saturday, July 24, the event will take place at East Marion Park's WaveTek and will include activities to encourage discussions about diversity in a non-threatening manner, artisans and crafters, food trucks and children’s activities.
+On Saturday, July 24, the event will take place at East Marion Park’s WaveTek and will include activities to encourage discussions about diversity in a non-threatening manner, as well as artisans and crafters, food trucks and children’s activities.

 Both days are free.